npallag/JavaProjects/README.md

-# I just started a beginner java programming course.
+# I just started to learn java programming on a beginner course.
 I will upload some homeworks if I stucked with it... :)